curiousgrids/first-timers/README.md

 git add .
 ```

-5. Make a commit with a message of the changes you've done.
+5. Make a commit message of the changes you've made.
 Learn more about conventional commits [here](https://www.conventionalcommits.org/en/v1.0.0/).

 ```bash
 git commit -m 'Add my contribution'
 ```

-6. Shift to the master branch.
+6. Shift to the master (`main`) branch.

 ```bash
 git checkout main
 ```

-7. Merge everything from your branch to the master branch.
+7. Merge everything from your branch to the master (`main`) branch.

 ```bash
 git merge YourBranchName